General Booking Terms and Conditions

 Whole or partial cancellation of the agreement by the Client Group must be done in writing.

-between 89 – 60 days before arrival: 25 % of the total cost for the reserved stays per cancelled room
+Up to 90 days before arrival: 25 % of the total cost per cancelled room charged

-between 59 – 30 days before arrival: 30 % of the total cost for the reserved stays per cancelled room
+Between 89 – 30 days before arrival: 35% of the total cost per cancelled room charged

-between 29 – 15 days before arrival: 50 % of the total cost for the reserved stays per cancelled room
+Between 29 – 8 days before arrival: 50% of the total cost per cancelled room charged

-less than 4 days before arrival: 100 % of the total cost for the reserved stays per cancelled room
+Less than 7 days before arrival: 100 % of the total cost per cancelled room charged

-between 13 and 7 days: 25 % of the total cost of the ordered meal(s) will be charged
+Between 13 and 7 days: 30 % of the total cost of the ordered meal(s) charged

-less than 3 days: 75 % of the total cost of the ordered meal(s) will be charged
+Less than 7 days: 100 % of the total cost of the ordered meal(s) charged

-In the event of an activity or programme being cancelled the Client Group will be responsible for all costs associated with the delivery of the activities or programme that are provided by third parties and subject to their terms and conditions
+In the event of an activity or programme being cancelled by the Client Group, the said Client Group will be responsible for all costs associated with the delivery of the activities or programme that are provided by third parties and subject to their terms and conditions.

-The Client Group also undertakes to tell the Institute in writing the exact number of people and their dietary requirements at least 14 working days before the date of the event.
+The Client Group undertakes to tell the Institute in writing the exact number of people and their dietary requirements at least 20 days before the date of the event.

 The Client Group must pay for all uneaten meals and any extra meals provided.